microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-networkaccessroot-list-forwardingpolicies.md

 ---
 title: "List forwardingPolicies"
-description: "Get a list of the microsoft.graph.networkaccess.forwardingPolicy objects and their properties."
+description: "Returns a collection of forwarding policies that have been configured in the tenant"
 author: "Moti-ba"
 ms.localizationpriority: medium
 ms.prod: identity-and-access